unibo-spe/spe-slides/content/04-build-automation/_generator.md

 We now have three different runtimes at play:
 1. One or more **compilation targets**
     * In case of JVM projects, the target bytecode version
-    * In case of .NET projects, the target .NET
+    * In case of .NET projects, the target .NET version
     * In case of native projects, the target OS / architecture
 2. One or more **runtime targets**
     * In case of JVM or .NET projects the virtual machines we want to support